fotor-2025042422352

 "Well done also to the team, who worked late into the night to fix the problems on Carlos’ car and to everyone in Maranello for their efforts in fine tuning the updates introduced at this race.
 They worked, although we believe it will take a few more races to get the most out of them.
 We can be happy with how today went, but we are not getting carried away when it comes to tomorrow’s race.
 It’s possible our rivals could be more competitive tomorrow than they were today and I think that any aspect, from the start to tyre degradation, which will probably be the highest we have seen so far this season, could make the difference".

-Max Verstappen is relieved with today’s result because of the issues he had:
+Max Verstappen expresses relief with today’s result considering the issues he encountered:

 "We are starting second tomorrow which we can be happy about but it was a bit of a shame with the last run.
 The DRS didn’t open so I backed out and aborted the lap as I was losing a lot of time, three or four tenths.
 That meant we didn’t get the opportunity to fight for pole, nevertheless, we will give it a good go tomorrow.
 Ferrari are looking pretty strong so it will be hard to beat them, they did a long run this morning and it looked strong.
 Tyre management is going to be really important tomorrow with the heat and you also need overall race pace.
 Hopefully we’ll have more pace tomorrow and there’s a long run into turn one so a lot can happen".

-Sergio Perez is not satisfied because he could have done more, especially in Q3:
+Sergio Perez is unsatisfied because he could have done more, especially in Q3:

 "Today was tough, there was more to give, especially on my final run in Q3, we tried something different with the set-up and it felt a bit awkward, so I didn’t get a great lap.
 I have felt like I have been struggling throughout the weekend, I haven’t been comfortable, we tried some things on the car and the pace was there but I couldn’t quite make it work to put that lap together today.
 It’s not an ideal result but I think we will have good race pace and we will push from the start.
 I still think we can fight from fifth, tomorrow is a long race and anything can happen.
 I think it is going to be very hot, especially for the tyres, degradation will be high so it will be an interesting one.
 Ferrari were very strong today so we will see what we are able to do against them come race day, hopefully we are able to get them back.
 Tomorrow is a different situation and our long runs have looked good in practice so we can be confident".

-The Red Bull's Team Principal, Christian Horner, is overall satisfied with Max’s grid position, considering the issues he had with the DRS, which meant he didn’t get the chance to reply to that final lap from Charles Leclerc.
-However, he adds that even without that issues they would not have equated to the Ferrari team’s results but they would have been closer.
+The Red Bull's Team Principal, Christian Horner, is overall satisfied with Max’s grid position, considering the issues he experienced with the DRS, preventing him to match Leclerc’s final lap.
+However, he adds that even without those issues, Red Bull not have equated to the Ferrari’s results but they would have been closer.

 "I’m pleased we will start from the front row tomorrow with Max in P2, as he had a DRS issue on his final lap which meant he didn’t get the chance to reply to that final lap from Charles.
 While I don’t think we had enough to beat his time today, I do think we’d have been closer without that issue.
 It shows that it’s such fine margins in this sport and that’s the same with Checo, he didn’t quite nail Sector One which means he starts from P5, but he’ll race ok from there.
 In these temperatures it’s all going to be about tyre degradation and management, so I think it will be a very close and fascinating race tomorrow".